 The Asbestos Hazard Emergency

 Response Act requires school systems to

 inspect their facilities for building materials

 containing asbestos, develop asbestos

 management plans, and implement

 appropriate response actions.
 The Howard

 County Public School System's program

 for fulfilling these responsibilities is

 outlined in the asbestos management plan

 for each building.
 These plans contain

 information on the initial inspections,

+re-inspections, periodic surveillance,

 response actions, and post-response

 action activities and are located in each

 school's administrative office.